Bauchibred/ethernaut-solutions/README.md

 ## 17. Recovery
 Solving this level we need to figure two things out, first the address of the new contract and then secondly we call the `selfdestruct()` function and transfer all the funds to any address we chose.
-After reading the solidity docs, we know that contract addresses are deterministic and are calculated by `keccack256(RLP_encode(address, nonce))`.
+After reading the solidity docs, we know that contract addresses are deterministic and are calculated by `keccak256(RLP_encode(address, nonce))`.
 The nonce for a contract is the number of contracts it has created.
 All nonce's are 0 for contracts, but they become 1 once they are created (the completion of the creation makes the nonce 1).
 So here we need the creator address and the nonce, since we already know the recovery address, which in this case is our level instance address, we can calculate the contract address using this and the nonce, the nonce here is going to be one cause the receovery contract has gone through only one transaction.
-We might need to read more about Read about RLP encoding in the Ethereum docs An easier way is to use etherscan to find out our generated contract address, since we already have our instance address we can go on etherscan and find out the address of the generated contract, now for this level after generating a new instance we can see that there are five transactions atttached:
+We might need to read more about Read about RLP encoding in the Ethereum docs An easier way is to use etherscan to find out our generated contract address, since we already have our instance address we can go on etherscan and find out the address of the generated contract, now for this level after generating a new instance we can see that there are five transactions attached:
 - First, we send 0.001 ETH to the Ethernaut contract
 - Which will create the Recovery contract for us
 - The `generateToken()` method is called
 - The SimpleToken contract is then created and we can get the address in this step
-- Lastly, 0.001 ETH is transfered to the SimpleToken contract
+- Lastly, 0.001 ETH is transferred to the SimpleToken contract

 Clicking on the address we can see that there is a balance of 0.001 ether that we need to siphon to pass the level

 A function called `destroy()` exists which calls `selfdestruct()`. `selfdestruct()` is a way for us to "destroy" a contract and retrieve the entire eth balance at that address.
-So we can use the below contract to do that on remix, we just need to make sure that we've copied and imported the level's conract too to remix
+So we can use the below contract to do that on remix, we just need to make sure that we've copied and imported the level's contract too to remix
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;